sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/searching-algorithms.md

 ## Binary Search

 ### Description
-Binary search is significantly more effective/scalable than linear search but it can only be performed on sorted lists.
+Binary search is significantly more effective/scalable than linear search but it can only be performed on sorted collections.

 The general algorithm is as follows.
 Given a sorted collection and a search key:
 - Locate the middle item